LAMDA-Tabular/MMTU/README.md

 - Understanding individual elements (IE)
 - Interpreting rows and columns (RC),
 - Comprehending compositional conditions (CC)
-- Performing calculations or reasoning (CR).
+- Performing calculations or reasoning (CR).  -->

 We collect Tables from WTQ, TabFact and NAT-QA creating four QA task types across over ten domains and yielding 8921 QA pairs.
-To ensure quality, GPT-4 generated questions, LLMs and human experts validated answers, retaining consistent pairs and resolving discrepancies, as shown in the right figure.The JSON files of questions can be found in the [data](https://github.com/LAMDA-Tabular/MMTU/tree/main/data) folder,  and the images of tables can be found in the [images](https://huggingface.co/datasets/LAMDA-Tabular/MMTU/tree/main) folder.
+To ensure quality, GPT-4 generated questions, LLMs and human experts validated answers, retaining consistent pairs and resolving discrepancies, as shown in the above figure.The JSON files of questions can be found in the [data](https://github.com/LAMDA-Tabular/MMTU/tree/main/data) folder,  and the images of tables can be found in the [images](https://huggingface.co/datasets/LAMDA-Tabular/MMTU/tree/main) folder.

 ## 📏 StructuredTables2Images